shannon-jliu/gs-backend/README.md

 3. See [IntelliJ Setup](docs/intellij_setup.md).

 ## DISCLAIMER
-Native solutions are no longer being maintained.
-Using Docker to run the backend is highly recommended.
-If you must run/develop the backend natively, instructions are provided later on in the README.
+Certain properties are defaulted to allow for native development.
+If you would like to develop using Docker, read the next section.
+Details for native setup follow.

-## Docker
+## Setup (Docker)
 1. Ensure that the following four files have the following four lines changed to below:
   - `application.properties`
       * `spring.datasource.url=jdbc:postgresql://db:5432/groundserver`